tokern/data-lineage/README.md

     docker-compose up -d

-If you want to use an external Postgres database, replace the following parameters in `tokern-lineage-engine.yml`:
+If you want to use an external Postgres database, change the following parameters in `tokern-lineage-engine.yml`:

 * CATALOG_HOST
 * CATALOG_USER
 * CATALOG_PASSWORD
 * CATALOG_DB

+You can also override default values using environement variables.

+    CATALOG_HOST=...
+CATALOG_USER=...
+CATALOG_PASSWORD=...
+CATALOG_DB=... docker-compose -f ... up -d

+For more advanced usage of environment variables with docker-compose, [refer to docker-compose docs](https://docs.docker.com/compose/environment-variables/)

+**Pro-tip**

+If you want to connect to a database in the host machine, set

+    CATALOG_HOST: host.docker.internal # For mac or windows
+    #OR
+    CATALOG_HOST: 172.17.0.1 # Linux

 ## Supported Technologies